Aamina-Patel/Billionaires_Dashboard/README.md

 # Billionaires_Dashboard

 ## About this Project
-In this project I cleaned the billionaires dataset and created an interactive dashboard in excel.
+In this project I cleaned the billionaires dataset and created an interactive dashboard in Excel.

 ## My Approach & Tools Used
 I used Excel's pivot tables, charts/graphs and formulas to complete this project.